Dinopony/randstalker/README.md

 - Game starts at Massan Inn and intro is skipped.
 It is also possible to set a different spawn point among three different ones (Massan, Gumi or Ryuma)
 - Most cutscenes and scenario related checks / blockers are removed
-- You will need the Red Jewel and the Purple Jewel to use the teleporter to go to Kazalt, and you will need all three Gola pieces to reach King Nole's fight.
+- You will need the Red Jewel and the Purple Jewel to use the teleporter to go to Kazalt, and you will need all three Gola pieces to reach King Nole's fight
 - All other conditions from the original game stay as-is (Gola's Eye to reach King Nole's Cave, Axe Magic to cut trees...)
 - All key doors are gone, except one (the Mercator castle backdoor), same goes for the keys.
 The key becomes a unique item to find which gives you access to Greenmaze sector.